wlandau/wlandau.github.io/_posts/2018-02-24-github-faq.md

   - R
 ---

 For a GitHub repository, the [issue tracker](https://help.github.com/articles/about-issues/) is a searchable online forum where the community can ask questions and discuss development.
 Issue trackers are great because they help make projects self-documenting.
-For even more convenience, we can scrape the issues to programmatically generate an FAQ.
+For even more convenience, we can scrape the issues with code to generate an FAQ.
+Steps:

 1. [Label](https://help.github.com/articles/about-labels/) your favorite issues as frequently asked questions.
 1. Scrape these FAQ issues from the tracker using [GitHub's REST API](https://developer.github.com/v3/).
-1. Create a text of links to the FAQ issues.
+1. Create a text vector of links to the FAQ issues.

 Let's take my favorite project as an example: the <a href="https://github.com/ropensci/drake"><code>drake</code> R package</a>.
-Here, I flagged <a href="https://github.com/ropensci/drake/issues?q=is%3Aissue+is%3Aclosed+label%3A%22frequently+asked+question%22">several issues with the label, "frequently asked question"</a>, some open and some closed.
-I periodically run the R script, <a href="https://github.com/ropensci/drake/blob/master/docs.R">docs.R</a>, which generates an <a href="https://github.com/ropensci/drake/blob/master/vignettes/faq.Rmd">FAQ vignette</a>.
+Here, I flagged <a href="https://github.com/ropensci/drake/issues?q=is%3Aissue+is%3Aclosed+label%3A%22frequently+asked+question%22">several issues with the label "frequently asked question"</a>.
+I periodically run the R script <a href="https://github.com/ropensci/drake/blob/master/docs.R">docs.R</a> to generate an <a href="https://github.com/ropensci/drake/blob/master/vignettes/faq.Rmd">FAQ vignette</a>.
 With the <a href="https://github.com/r-lib/pkgdown"><code>pkgdown</code> package </a>, this vignette becomes an <a href="https://ropensci.github.io/drake/articles/faq.html">online index</a> to the original issues.

-The FAQ-generating code uses the <a href="https://github.com/r-lib/gh"><code>gh</code> package</a>
+The FAQ-generating code uses the <a href="https://github.com/r-lib/gh"><code>gh</code> package</a>.

 <pre><code>library(tidyverse)
 library(gh)
 </code></pre>

-and I define a couple supporting functions below.
+I define a couple supporting functions below.
 The tidyverse has more elegant solutions, but I am behind the curve.

-<pre><code>
-is_faq <- function(label){
+<pre><code>is_faq <- function(label){
   identical(label$name, "frequently asked question")
 }